pedrodsac/pedrodsac.github.io/README.md

 webvtt,
 xhe

+## Privacy Policy

+Your playlists' data is stored in your iCloud storage and is not accessible to the developer.
+Your favorites' data is stored on-device and is not accessible to the developer.
+Your customization settings are stored on-device and are not accessible to the developer.
+There is no privacy policy agreements the user should be worried about.

 ## Contact

 If you have issues, don't hesitate to contact me at marianaduartesilva425@gmail.com.
 I will do my best to answer your enquires and will add them to this page if appropriate.